-To give you an idea of what you could look forward to once you receive journeyman status, here are some national salary estimates from the Occupational Employment Statistics (OES) program for May 2018:
+To give you an idea of what you could look forward to once you receive journeyman status, here are some salary estimates from the Occupational Employment Statistics (OES) program for May 2018:

 - The median hourly wage for carpenters was $22.40, which works out to $46,590 annually.